Ilagan: City symbols

-Anthem/Hymn

 The current city anthem or hymn is the City of Ilagan Hymn, composed by Ato Del Rosario and lyrics by Nilo Agustin.
 According to the city's Facebook page, the new hymn was inspired by the incumbent city mayor, Hon.
 Josemarie L. Diaz.
 Although well-received, it does not yet seem to have widespread adoption for flag ceremonies in public schools like the former anthem did.

 The former city anthem was the Martsa ng Ilagan, composed by Rev. Fr.
 Ingeno Rapadas.

-Others

 The city, being called the Corn Capital of the Philippines is often symbolized by corn, making it Ilagan's de facto city crop.

 As mentioned previously, light blue or azure is a de facto city color.
 Golden yellow or maize yellow is also a de facto city color, with both colors often being used by the city government across the city (especially on the sidewalks and poles along the national highway).